-Not many people know that Hajr e Aswad was stolen from Makkah and remained lost for 23 years!
-The Qarmatians stole Hajr e Aswad in January 930 and took it to their Hajar base (what now is Bahrain) by the Qarmatian leader, Abu Tahir al-Qarmati.
+Hajr e Aswad was taken from Makkah and remained lost for 23 years!
+The Qarmatians took Hajr e Aswad in January 930 and took it to their Hajar base (what now is Bahrain) by the Qarmatian leader, Abu Tahir al-Qarmati.

-Abu Tahir al-Qarmati was a Qarmati ruler of the historical and ancient Bahrain.
+Abu Tahir al-Qarmati was a Qarmati ruler of historical and ancient Bahrain.
 His brother Abū Saʿīd Hasan ibn Bahrām al-Jannābī was the founder of the Qarmatian state.
 Abu Tahir al-Qarmati became the leader in 923.

 The Holy Kaaba was attacked

 On the very first day of Hajj, the Qarmatians attacked Makkah with an intention to steal Hajr e Aswad.
 The Qarmatians’ army came up with their horses and entered Masjid al-Haram.